nclwater/FIRM2/README.md

 ## Deployment

 ### Local
 The application is intended for dockerisation to run on **DAFNI**.
-However, it doesn't have to be.
+However, it can be run locally using a JRE of the correct version.

 ### Production
 `FIRM2.jar` is a java executable that is packaged in a docker container for upload into **DAFNI**.
 Any updates to the main branch of the repository should  (eventually) lead to a **GitHub** action being executed that will:

 1. use **Maven** to compile and create the `FIRM2.jar` file